 Even if you do all of the above, your kids are going to argue from time to time.
 Hey, it happens even among the very best of friends!
 Just like it’s vital to never make comparisons, it’s absolutely imperative that you do not take sides (unless one child literally just bonked the other on his head with a firetruck or something, of course).

 Most of the time, your job as a parent isn’t to decide which child was in the right, but rather to remain an impartial mediator.
-Like I said, if one kid hit the other for no reason other than the fact that he was there, then yeah, you’ll have to take sides.
+As I said, if one kid hit the other for no reason other than the fact that he was there, then yeah, you’ll kind of have to take sides.
+Just make sure you do it in a way that shows both kids that you love and support them equally.
+Make it about the action, not the child.

 However, if they’re just arguing over which cartoon is the coolest (a debate that can get oddly heated), follow the next tip closely.